The-Assembly/Rider_app/README.md

  STEP 1: Go ahead and create a new app:
  ```
- react-native init grabClone
+ react-native init passenger
  ```

- STEP 2: You’d also need to install the same libraries as the driver app plus a couple more:
+ STEP 2: You’d also need to install the same libraries as the driver app plus a couple more.
+Also linking them to react native:
  ```
  npm i react-native-google-places --save

 react-native link react-native-google-places

  npm install --save pusher-js react-native-geocoding github:geordasche/react-native-google-place-picker react-native-loading-spinner-overlay react-native-maps

+ react-native link react-native-maps
  ```

  STEP 3: In your AndroidManifest.xml file, request location permissions and add your API key in a meta-data tag (ensure you are within the <application> tag as follows: